metal3d/docker-auto-dnsmasq/README.md

 sudo make install activate
 ```

+> Don't forget to "activate" the service, this is done in above command.
+You can also do it with `sudo systemctl start docker-auto-dns`.

 This Makefile command will configure NetworkManager to use dnsmasq entries, use "docker0" interface in addition to make dnsmasq to respond to containers, it will also add the dnsmasq IP in DNS list for systemd-resolved if you're using it.

 Then it installs docker-auto-dns service on the system and "activate" starts the service.